clemsos/writings/_quora/2015-08-01-As-of-July-2015-what-are-some-topics-on-Quora-that-need-more-experts.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to As of July 2015, what are some topics on Quora that need more experts? - Quora
+    As of July 2015, what are some topics on
+    Quora that need more experts? - Quora
 ---